Donald Trump ‘Coached’ Omarosa To ‘Come After’ This ‘View’ Star During Tense First Appearance On ABC Show

-Donald Trump allegedly “coached” ex-Trump staffer Omarosa Manigault Newman before a guest-appearance on The View in 2017 to “come after” panelist Joy Behar, as reported by Deadline.
+Donald Trump allegedly “coached” ex-Trump staffer Omarosa Manigault Newman before a guest appearance on The View in 2017 to “come after” panelist Joy Behar, as reported by Deadline.

 After defending Trump prior to and during her White House appointment, Newman has flipped on the president and not only wrote a book revealing her take on life alongside Trump, but revealed taped conversations between Trump and others that paint him in a damaging light.